top of page

 McCULLY LECTURES

-Carleton University has recently initiated an annual lecture series in honour of plant scientist, Dr. Margaret E. McCully, who was an extraordinary teacher and faculty member in the Carleton Biology Department for close to 35 years.
+Carleton University is proud to have an annual lecture series in honour of plant scientist, Dr. Margaret E. McCully, who was an extraordinary teacher and faculty member in the Carleton Biology Department for close to 35 years.
 Following her retirement in 1999, she moved to Australia where she continued her work.
 She was affiliated with CSIRO and is now an honorary research fellow at the Australian National University in Canberra.
 Margaret is internationally recognized for her pioneering work in microscopy and root anatomy and physiology.
 The annual McCully lecture in Plant Biology is held in each year in April.
 The theme of this lecture series is “from the lab to the field”.
 For more information, please contact shelley.hepworth@carleton.ca.

 Reprogramming root cells for arbuscular mycorrhizal symbiosis